Josh-H-555/Josh-H-555/README.md

 - 👋 Hi, I’m Josh!

--I'm a Software Engineering student, who likes to take on new projects every so often.
+-I'm a Software Engineering student, who likes to take on new projects in between schoolwork and my day job as a Software Engineer.

--I am currently learning Python and Unity.
-Soon, web design, and eventually Flutter.
+-Currently, most of my commits are related to coursework.